daor95/book-exercise-docs/labmodule05/README-CDA.md

 - PIOT-CDA-05-001: The **SystemPerformanceManager** class has been updated to collect and store CPU and memory utilization data within `SystemPerformanceData`.
 The `handleTelemetry()` method now instantiates `SystemPerformanceData`, assigns the utilization values, and triggers a callback if an `IDataMessageListener` is set.
 Additionally, the `setDataMessageListener()` method has been implemented to enable future callback support.
 Integration test **SystemPerformanceManagerTest** was executed successfully.

+- PIOT-CDA-05-002: The **DataUtil** class in Python has been implemented to handle JSON serialization and deserialization for `ActuatorData`, `SensorData`, and `SystemPerformanceData`.
+This allows data conversion between object representations and JSON strings, enabling easy data exchange within the system.
+A `JsonDataEncoder` class has been created with a `default` method to convert objects into dictionaries for serialization.
+The `DataUtil` class includes methods to convert objects to JSON (`actuatorDataToJson`, `sensorDataToJson`, and `systemPerformanceDataToJson`) and back from JSON to objects (`jsonToActuatorData`, `jsonToSensorData`, and `jsonToSystemPerformanceData`).
+These methods rely on a private helper function to format the JSON data, load it into a dictionary, and update the respective IoT data object.
+Unit test **DataUtilTest** for `DataUtil` has been successfully executed, confirming that JSON conversion works correctly for all supported data types.
+# TODO Deferred: The integration test **DataIntegrationTest** has also been run to validate the interoperability between the **CDA and GDA**

 ### Code Repository and Branch